Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Learning a GP Prior for QSO Spectra

 Given a \acro{gp} prior for \acro{qso} emission spectra, $p(f) = \mc{GP}(f; \mu, K)$, the prior distribution for emissions on the chosen grid $\vec{\lm}$, $\vec{f} = f(\vec{\lm})$ is a multivariate Gaussian:

 where $\vec{\mu} = \mu(\vec{\lm})$ and $\mat{K} = K(\vec{\lm}, \vec{\lm})$.
 Note that we must condition on the \acro{qso} redshift $\zq$ because it is required for shifting into the quasar restframe.

 As mentioned previously, however, we can never observe $f$ directly, both due to measurement error and due to absorption by intervening matter along the line of sight.
 The former can be handled easily for our spectra by using the pipeline error estimates in the role of the noise vector $\vec{\noise}$ (see Section \ref{sec:observation_model}).
 However, the latter is more problematic, especially in our chosen region, which includes the Lyman-$\alpha$ forest.
 In principle, if we knew the exact nature of the intervening matter, we could model this absorption explicitly; however, this is unrealistic.
-We will instead model the effect of small absorption phenomena (absorption by objects with column density below the \acro{dla} limit, $\lni < 20.3$) by an additional additive wavelength-dependent Gaussian noise term, which we will learn.
-Therefore the characteristic ``dips'' of the Lyman-$\alpha$ forest will be modeled as noisy deviations from the true underlying smooth continuum.
+We will instead model the effect of small absorption phenomena (absorption by objects with column density below the \acro{dla} limit, $\lni < 20.3$) by an additional additive wavelength- and redshift-dependent Gaussian noise term, which we will learn.
+Therefore the characteristic `dips' of the Lyman-$\alpha$ forest will be modeled as noisy deviations from the true underlying smooth continuum.
 Later we will explicitly model larger absorption phenomena (\acro{dla}s with $\lni \geq 20.3$) to build our \acro{dla} model $\Md$.

 The mathematical consequence of this modeling decision is as follows.
 Consider the arbitrary \acro{gp} model in \eqref{f_prior}.
 We wish to model the associated spectroscopic observation values on the chosen grid, $\vec{y} = y(\vec{\lm})$.
 Suppose that the measurement noise vector $\vec{\noise} = \sigma(\vec{\lm})^2$ has been specified.
-During our exposition on \acro{gp}s, we described the additive Gaussian noise observation model

-The model we adapt here will involve a shared non-\acro{dla} absorption ``noise'' vector $\vec{\omega}$ modeling absorption deviations from the \acro{qso} continuum.
-The resulting observation model is
+During our exposition on \acro{gp}s, we described the additive Gaussian noise observation model \eqref{observation_model}.
+The model we adapt here will involve a shared non-\acro{dla} absorption `noise' vector $\vec{\omega}$, defined in the quasar restframe, modeling absorption deviations from the \acro{qso} continuum.

+Due to the evolution of the Lyman-$\alpha$ forest flux with redshift, we additionally incorporate a simple power-law redshift dependence into this absorption noise model.
+Namely, the absorption noise standard deviation we incorporate at an observed wavelength $\lo$ is defined to be

+where $\omega(\lr)$ is the shared absorption noise corresponding to the wavelength in the quasar restframe, $c_0$, $\tau_0$, and $\beta$ are constants, and $z(\lo)$ is the redshift of Lyman-$\alpha$ at the observed wavelength.
+Hence our model depends on the redshift of the quasar as well as the redshift of Lyman-$\alpha$ along the line of sight.